kstenschke/doublemac-theme/readme.md

 Notices
 -------

-* The icon theme is not covering 100% of the icons with double commander.
+* The icon theme is not covering 100% of the icons double commander contains.
 * The theme is meant to be used with a toolbar height of 26 with icons in 22x22 pixel size.